-15. Create storage for both bunk bed levels
+25. Create storage for both bunk bed levels

 The storage for traditional bunk beds is usually found on the bottom level under the bottom bunk.
-However, shared under bed storage, even if your two kids are best friends is just a recipe for disaster.
+However, shared bedroom storage, even if your two kids are best friends, can be a recipe for disaster.
 Insert a peg rail next to the top and bottom bunk and hang storage baskets or bags over them like in this room.

 26. Choose a bespoke bunk bed design for privacy

 Box bunks are a great way to utilise space – they are much like normal bunks, but provide a little den of personal space.
 Encourage kids to decorate the inside of their box in their own drawings, artwork and bedding designs whilst keeping everything outside of that space the same.

-17. Avoid fights with matching beds
+27. Avoid fights with matching beds

 While letting them choose their own bed and furniture works in a perfect world.
 Sometimes the only way to avoid a sibling fight is to keep everything the same.
 This usually works best if your children are twins, the same sex and into the same things.